 Tortola Cruise Terminal

 A lot has changed since the Arawak first inhabited about 100BC and it has been a centre of shipping throughout, and right through the era of the slave trade.
 The museum is worth finding.
 We show it in on our walking introduction to Tortola.
 It is quite moving and is mentioned in the Solo Cruiser book American Portrait.
 The new cruise terminal has recently expanded and it looks like there are further plans.
 The one well-appointed major concrete jetty sits two ships and it looks like a second is planned.
 Often terminals have free wifi, but here some of the cafes have seen this as an opportunity to drive trade and it comes with a purchase or you can purchase wifi.
 With tourist volume increasing the facilities will follow.
 These islands are set for an expansion in tourism that they have not seen since the bubble started.
 There is a newspaper they issue on arrival, it has some good basic information.

 If you are new to Doris Visits Cruise TV then welcome, we invite you to comment at the end of our blogs, and ask you for follow us on here on www.DorisVisits.com and like us on Facebook and follow us on Twitter and subscribe to our YouTube Channel to get the best from us.
 We are always looking for a social media persons to help us expand so drop us a line anytime at press@DorisVisits.co.uk PLEASE SHARE

-SEE THE CRUISE BEFORE YOU CRUISE THE SEA.
+READ THE CRUISE BEFORE YOU CRUISE THE SEA.
+In the book charts!

 - The Royal Caribbean – Click here

 - Azamara Club Cruises – Click here

 - Celebrity Cruises – Click here

 - Norwegian Cruise Line – Click here

 - Regent Seven Seas – Click here

 - Cruise and Maritime Voyages – Click here